JuliaMolSim/Molly.jl/docs/src/differentiable.md

 - The energy of the system.
 - The temperature of the system.
 - Some measure of phase change or a critical point.
-- A combination of the above, for example to obtain a forcefield relevant to both ordered and disordered proteins.
+- A combination of the above, for example to obtain a force field relevant to both ordered and disordered proteins.
 Some of these are currently not possible in Molly as the loggers are ignored for gradient purposes, but this will hopefully change when Zygote gets mutation support.

 ## Tips and tricks